hollina/scul/README.md

 6.  using a unit-free measure of the treatment effect estimate to compare estimated treatment effects to the placebo distribution for inference
-7.  reporting the minimum detectable effect size for a given significance level that a given placebo distribution would consider statistically different than zero
+7.  reporting the minimum treatment effect size for a given significance level that the placebo distribution used for inference would consider statistically different than zero

 We implement versions of the recommendations in our [tutorial](https://hollina.github.io/scul/articles/scul-tutorial.html)